Labirintami/doc/docs/slider/usage.md

-Work with Slider
 ---
-sidebar_label:
+sidebar_label: Work with Slider
-title:
+title: Work with Slider
 ---

 The Slider API helps you control the functionality of the component through a set of handy methods.